TimJones/myopenvpn-formula/README.rst

-   "cert", "cert", "Contents of the host public certificate", "" "key", "key", "Contents of the host private key", "" "common_name", "", "Common name of host to match certificates", "grains['host']"
+   "cert", "cert", "Contents of the host public certificate", "" "key", "key", "Contents of the host private key", "" "common_name", "", "Common name of host to match certificates", "grains['host']" "log_level", "verb", "Set level of logging from silent 0-9 extremley verbose", "3" "log_file", "log-append", "File to log messages.
+If not specified, all logging will go to syslog", ""

 ``Server``
 ----------